-Erie Day School seeks to enroll academic and personal achievers, diverse in abilities, interests, races, nationalities, religions and economic backgrounds.
-EDS welcomes students who demonstrate a willingness to participate and perform at their personal best, with a variety of talents and ideas committed to actively contributing in a dynamic learning environment while serving the school and greater community.
+Erie Day School seeks to enroll academic and personal achievers, diverse in abilities, interests, races, nationalities, religions, and economic backgrounds.
+EDS welcomes students who demonstrate a willingness to participate and perform at their personal best, with a variety of talents and ideas committed to actively contributing to a dynamic learning environment while serving the school and greater community.

 Erie Day School follows the NAIS Legal Advisory's guidelines for Americans with Disabilities Act and Independent Schools.